 Also of interest is that Sharon has more people living here who work in computers and math than 95% of the places in the US.

 Sharon is a very ethnically-diverse town.
 The people who call Sharon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sharon residents report their race to be White, followed by Asian.
-Important ancestries of people in Sharon include Russian, German, Italian, and Polish.
+Important ancestries of people in Sharon include Russian, German, Polish, and Italian.

 The most common language spoken in Sharon is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Slavic languages.